 The pull of the friendships among the river guides is a strong lure back to the river.
-“My co-workers are a big reason I come back,” admits Laruen Wood, who works as a waitress at Faustina’s and participates in nonprofit activism work.
+“My co-workers are a big reason I come back,” admits Lauren Wood, who works as a waitress at Faustina’s and participates in nonprofit activism work.
 A graduate in Environmental Studies, she is planning on grad school soon.
 “The river is what brought us together; these places that bleed red, shock the soul, and make us all dream of herons.”

 “You need a break from taking care of people on the river, even though I don’t take much of a break from river guiding because in March I’m back to boating,” says Jessica Gardner, who works at the ski shop in Alta, UT and does horticulture therapy with prisoners.
 “I need to see the stars,” adds Jessica, who escapes the city during inversions and heads down to St. George, Utah or Arizona to camp and/or boat and do night hikes.

-River time heightens Lauren’s awareness of the natural elements in the urban environment where she spends her off season.
+River time heightens Lauren’s awareness of the natural elements in the urban environment where she spends her off-season.
 “When I return to Salt Lake City, it is easy to see the natural world and its cycles affecting everything in the city.
 We think it is ‘out-there-somewhere’ as opposed to right in our own urban or suburban backyards.”
-Lauren spends her free time in the off season hiking, cycling, rock climbing, and song writing.
+Lauren spends her free time in the off-season hiking, cycling, rock climbing, and songwriting.

-Time on the river juxtaposed with the season off the river provide a yin-yang sense to her life.
+Time on the river juxtaposed with the season off the river provides a yin-yang sense to her life.
 “I can view the city this way because of the river, and I can connect people to the river because of the communities they come from.”
 The way skyscrapers light up when the sun is setting or the gush of a broken fire hydrant will spur thoughts of the illuminated cliffs of canyon walls or the rush of the river.

 “Missing the river is a good thing,” affirms Lauren.
 It balances out that end of the river-running season fatigue that might be kicking in making you focus more on a nit-picky co-worker rather than the surrounding beauty.
 “Yet the second you step away from those challenges and the ever-flowing river, your gut and soul misses it.
 This, I believe is the healthy draw most river guides endure throughout the off-season.
 This measured yearning, a test in patience does me good.”